 The combined Jacobite force then laid siege to Derry on 18th April 1689.
 The siege of Derry was to last 105 days when the city was relieved on 28th July 1689.
 It has the distinction of being the longest siege in Irish history.

-James ll arrived in Ireland at Kinsale on 12 March 1689.
-He had with him a French army of 6,000 men.
-He moved north to Dublin where he gathered reinforcements of Irish Jacobites and Protestant Royalists.
-With this larger army he proceeded to Derry joining with the Earl of Antrim and Richard Hamilton.
+James ll arrived in Ireland at Kinsale on 12 March 1689 along with 6000 French soldiers.
+They moved north to Dublin where he gathered reinforcements of Irish Jacobites and Protestant Royalists.
+With this larger army, he proceeded to Derry joining with the Earl of Antrim and Richard Hamilton.

 James also called a parliament (composed mostly of Irish Catholic gentry) in which he declared that England would have no power over Irish affairs.
 He also granted back to the Irish the lands confiscated from them by the Cromwellians.